aep/ceramic-rust/README.md

 ----

 - api to clean up unused sockets
-- tests for close
-- close doesnt stop write yet
+- correct close write semantics are unclear
 - tests with pthread
 - deadlock detection
-- use more efficient streaming
 - test on osx
-- automate tests + coverage